mraible/ionic-jhipster-example/README.md

 ## Ionic + JHipster 💥

 This repository consists of an example Ionic application that works with JHipster's backend.
 The only thing that's currently working is JWT authentication.

-Work on the others will developer with time.
+**This repo served as an early prototype of what is now [Ionic for JHipster](https://github.com/oktadeveloper/generator-jhipster-ionic).
+Ionic for JHipster module includes support for entity generation, JWT or OIDC authentication, and testing support.**

 To run this example, complete the following steps, run the JHipster backend first.